makeomatic/ms-mailer-templates/README.md

 ### Translation helper

-Package exports a simple translation helper as a property of the default exports.
+Package exports a simple translation helper as a property of the default export.

 ```js
 render.translate(key, { lng, ...rest });